-Nitrate reduction test is used for the differentiation of members of Enterobacteriaceae on the basis of their ability to produce nitrate reductase enzyme that hydrolyzes nitrate (NO3–) to nitrite (NO2–) which may then again be degraded to various nitrogen products like nitrogen oxide, nitrous oxide and ammonia (NH3) depending on the enzyme system of the organism and the atmosphere in which it is growing.
+Nitrate reduction test is used for the differentiation of members of Enterobacteriaceae based on their ability to produce nitrate reductase enzyme that hydrolyzes nitrate (NO3-) to nitrite (NO2-), which may then again be degraded to various nitrogen products like nitrogen oxide, nitrous oxide and ammonia (NH3) depending on the enzyme system of the organism and the atmosphere in which it is growing.

 Uses of Nitrate Reduction Tests